A Cretan Boureki Recipe for Any Season

-This is an ideal vegetarian dish for people who want to explore Mediterranean cuisine more deeply.
-Cretan cuisine has its own distinct identity, with unique flavors and traditions.
+This is an excellent vegetarian dish for people who want to explore Mediterranean cuisine more deeply.
+Food in Crete has its own distinct identity, with unique flavors and traditions.

-I have made this dish many times, both here in Greece and in San Francisco and the Oregon Coast, for family and friends who know little of Greek cuisine, and the response is always ravenous delight.
+I’ve made this dish many times, both here in Greece and in San Francisco and the Oregon Coast.
+Family and friends who know little of Greek cuisine love this.
 All of them have made it again themselves, always with great success.

-Boureki is a favorite dish from the island of Crete.
-There are many versions of a Cretan Boureki recipe – notably some wrapped in pastry to make a filling savory pie.
-This version – often called a haniotiko boureki – or a boureki from Chania – is one of the easiest.
+Boureki is one of the most popular Cretan cuisine recipes – a homestyle favorite.
+There are many versions of a Cretan boureki – notably some wrapped in pastry to make a potato and zucchini pie.
+In our easy boureki recipe, layers of thin slices of zucchini and potatoes alternate with a layer of finely chopped fresh herbs.
+Some call this a chaniotiko boureki – boureki from Chania.
 Creamy minty goat cheese sauce and little rivers of bright orange tomato-tinted oil pool on the plate around it.
 The potato slices are silky in the mouth, the zucchini tender.

-The Cretan dish centers around a Cretan product- a soft goat cheese called myzithra which eclipses feta in popularity on the island.
-It’s not always easy to get elsewhere, even in Athens (except in the spring, when the milk runs generously and the Cretans are willing to part with the excess).
+This favorite of Crete recipes centers around a Cretan product – a soft goat cheese called myzithra.
+In Crete, myzithra eclipses feta cheese in popularity.
+This rich and tangy cheese goes by the name “pichtogalo” in Chania , where it has a PDO (protected designation of origin).
+It’s not always easy to get elsewhere, even in Athens.
+Look for it at shops that specialize in products from Crete.
+It has a season – in the spring, the milk runs generously and the Cretans are willing to part with more of it.

 Happily, our boureki recipe is very flexible.
-When we’re not in Crete, we’ll make the dish with a substitution- something creamy and with a goat-cheese tang.
-A soft and creamy chevre- the kind that comes in a log and has no rind – works very well.
-But in a pinch, I have blended cottage cheese, ricotta cheese, or farmers’ cheese with a tangy goats’ milk feta until smooth with good results.
-This is what most of my friends abroad have done also.
+When we’re not in Crete, we’ll make the dish with a substitution.
+Look for a creamy cheese with a goat cheese tang.
+A soft and creamy chèvre – the kind that comes in a log and has no rind – works very well.
+But in a pinch, I have blended cottage cheese or ricotta with feta cheese until smooth.
+This yields good results.
+Most of my friends abroad have made their boureki the same way, with success.

 As a vegetarian Greek dinner party centerpiece, a Cretan Boureki has few equals.
 Carnivores also love it.